BetterMuSeek

 Maintenance

 Maintenance is key to keeping your 12-string guitar in optimal condition.
 Regularly clean the strings, fretboard, and body using appropriate guitar cleaning products.
-Keep the guitar properly humidified to prevent damage caused by changes in humidity.
+Keep the guitar adequately humidified to prevent damage caused by changes in humidity.
 Additionally, inspect the instrument for any signs of wear or damage and address them promptly to avoid further complications.

 How to set up a 12-string guitar: DIY or Expert Support?